axiftaj/Flutter-Bootcamp-Roadmap/README.md

 ### Flutter Chapter 1
 - [Creating our first project](https://youtu.be/CPnrFOxkdQo)
 - Material App, what is material app.
-Home , Text and centre widget with tree charts explanation
+Home, Text and centre widget with tree charts explanation
 - What is material design
 - [Scaffolding the app, material colours and network image widge](https://youtu.be/DSucEz7p8BY)
 - [Assets image](https://youtu.be/gYXD_2eeg98)